yig/GMU-CS425/README.md

 If you wish, you can organize the functionality you expose to Lua with [something like namespaces](https://sol2.readthedocs.io/en/latest/tutorial/all-the-things.html?highlight=get_or_create#namespacing).

-### Extensions

-* Expose more of your engine's functionality.
-For example, if you want your users to be able to write all of their setup code in Lua, you should expose asset loading functionality.
+There is [an excellent Lua debugger](https://github.com/slembcke/debugger.lua) that comes as a single file that you can load and use.

 ### Checkpoint 5 Upload

 **You have reached the fifth checkpoint.** Upload your code.
 Delete or move aside your `build` subdirectory and then zip your entire directory.
 For this checkpoint:

 * Your engine should have a script manager that lets users run Lua scripts on demand.
-* Your engine should expose to Lua scripts the ability to query input state, quit the game, manipulate sprites, and (optionally) play sounds.
+* Your engine should expose to Lua scripts the ability to query input state, quit the game, manipulate sprites, load assets, and (optionally) play sounds.

 ## Game Objects (Entity Component System)